 Dr. Mehrnoosh Damirchelli

 After receiving her PhD in Mechanical Engineering, Mehrnoosh joined Prof. Ricardo Garcia’s group in Spain as a Research Associate.
 Her focus of research is developing simulation studies for Dynamic AFM (single and multifrequency AFM in different environments).
-Being an Assistant Professor at Islamic Azad University, she is currently collaborating with AFM Lab at Widener University remotely on developing a new imaging mode for AFM.
+Mehrnoosh has joined AFM Lab at Widener University with more than 10 years of experience in AFM.
+She is currently working on enhancing bimodal AFM techniques for soft matter in different environments.

 Jesse graduated from Lower Merion High School in 2007.
 As an Mechanical Engineering student, he has extensive industrial experience by working in different companies such as Crested Butte Mountain Resort or Engineered Polymer Solutions (Sherwin-Williams subsidiary).
 Jesse has received the School of Engineering Scholarship to complete his graduate studies in Mechanical Engineering.
 For his Masters studies, he is interested in developing theories and experiments to enhance multifrequency AFM techniques for polymers.
 His current work focuses on studying the effect of laser power and location on cantilever beams in AFM studies.